the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ---
 ## Network Vulnerabilities and Defenses

+`domain name system` - DNS, hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network that convert between names like tau.ac.il to IP addresses like 132.66.11.1
+`local area network` or LAN, computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
+Ethernet and Wi-Fi are the two most common technologies in use for local area networks.
+`internet protocol` - (IP) the principal communications protocol in the Internet protocol suite for relaying datagrams (message packets) across network boundaries.
+Its routing function enables internetworking, and essentially establishes the Internet.
+`End-to-End Encryption` - system of communication where only the communicating users can read the messages, prevents potential eavesdroppers – including telecom providers, Internet providers, and even the provider of the communication service from being able to access the cryptographic keys needed to decrypt the conversation.
+`firewall` - monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+`packets` - formatted unit of data carried by a packet-switched network; consists of control information and user data, which is known as the payload.
+`headers` - in a data packet sent via the Internet, the data (payload) are preceded by header information such as sender's and recipient's IP addresses, the protocol governing the format of the payload and several other formats.

 The 7 Layers Model
 - Layer 1 - the `physical layer`
  - Functionality: in charge of converting bits into signals and vice versa.